ReuBar/EncodingTest/Readme.md

 		* EncodedString contains the Encoded string to start from, which is BER TLV Encoded
 		* TagIds is a comma separated list of hex values to specify which tags to extract

-*EncodingHandler is a Class Library which contains the Business Logic layer.
+* EncodingHandler is a Class Library which contains the Business Logic layer.
 It exposes all methods needs, plus a main one GetBase64HashFromEncodedStringForGivenTags which returns the Hashed value.
-	* It makes use of the following two NuGet libraries:
+	* It makes use of the following three NuGet libraries:

 		* https://github.com/kspearrin/BerTlv.NET  License: Free to Use
 		This is used to parse the BerTlv String